DOI-USGS/ISIS3/Managing-Custom-ISIS3-Dependencies-(WIP).md

 The `meta/` directory contains general metadata about the version numbers and configurations of the packages.
 The package-specific metadata will pull some values from this directory.

 The `recipes/` directory contains build scripts, package-specific metadata, and patch files.
 Some of the metadata files here will have an .tmpl extension, which means that they are templates that will generate the real meta.yml file during a build.

+_Note: For information on the justification behind each custom build, check the comments at the top of each recipe's build.sh script._

 For more information on how conda builds work, see the [Conda build recipes documentation](https://conda.io/docs/user-guide/tasks/build-packages/recipe.html).